 Cooking mouth-watering, perfect filet mignon at home is actually crazy simple!
 Like anything, all you need is a bit of background information and youโre set to make the BEST filet mignon for any occasion.

-Because it tends to be pricey, I see filet mignon as one of those special occasion meals for sharing with your special people.
+Because it tends to be pricey, I see filet mignon as one of those special occasion meals for sharing with your loved ones.

 You can buy filet mignon, or tenderloin from any butcher, and the majority of grocery stores that carry beef will have it in either regularly or periodically.